TRSDOS: Command-line interface

 Many versions support a simple password security for files and programs, with separate Read/Execute and full access capabilities. ex: filename/ext.password:drive#.
 TRSDOS 6.x supports both Owner and User passwords (8 characters max) for disk files.
 LS-DOS 6.3 uses the space for the User password for its extended dating scheme (past December 31, 1987).
 Both Model 4 OSes can set various file access levels and permit software write protection for disk files and entire disks.

 Commands

 Although MS-DOS owes its heritage most closely to CP/M and thence to TOPS-10, many of the file manipulation commands are similar to those of TRSDOS.

-Some of the following TRSDOS commands exist on disk as distinct program files (DIR/CMD, FORMAT/CMD, BACKUP/CMD) while all others exist as modules condensed into the library files (technically Partitioned Data Sets or PDSs) SYS6/SYS, SYS7/SYS and SYS8/SYS; these include the TRSDOS commands CAT, COPY, LIST, REMOVE, RENAME etc.
+Some of the following TRSDOS commands exist on disk as distinct program files (DIR/CMD, FORMAT/CMD, BACKUP/CMD) while all others exist as modules condensed into the library files (technically Partitioned Data Sets or PDSes) SYS6/SYS, SYS7/SYS and SYS8/SYS; these include TRSDOS commands such as CAT, COPY, LIST, REMOVE and RENAME.